bzhanglab/DeepRescore2/README.md

 * Install [Docker](https://docs.docker.com/install/) (>=19.03).
 * Install [pDeep3](https://github.com/pFindStudio/pDeep3) under conda environment named 'pDeep3'.
 Tensorflow version 1.13.1 is required.
 * Install [AutoRT](https://github.com/bzhanglab/AutoRT).
 Tensorflow version 2.6.0 is required.

+#### Data types
+* Instrument Type: The proposed approach, DeepRescore2, is designed to be applicable to mass spectrometry-based proteomics data obtained from various types of instruments, including but not limited to Orbitrap, Q-TOF, and ion trap instruments.
+* Peptide Type: DeepRescore2 is applicable to different types of peptides, including both labeled (e.g., TMT-labeled) and unlabeled peptides.
+However, it is important to note that DeepRescore2 is specifically designed to handle peptides with phosphorylation modification.

 #### Download DeepRescore2